 (b) Severance.
-In the event during the Employment Period (i) the Company terminates Employee's employment other than for Cause pursuant to Section 4.1(c) or (ii) the Employee terminates her employment for Good Reason pursuant to Section 4.1(d), subject to the execution and non-revocation of a release and waiver of all claims described below, the Company shall continue her base salary in accordance with its regular payroll practices for a period of (A) twelve (12) months, commencing on the date that is thirty (30) days after the termination in the case of a termination of employment either prior to a Change in Control or following a period of twelve (12) months after a Change in Control or (B) twenty-four (24) months, commencing on the date that is thirty (30) days after the termination in the case of a termination of employment during the twelve (12) month period immediately following a Change in Control, in each case, such payments to be reduced by the amount of any compensation from a subsequent employer during such period.
-Notwithstanding anything herein to the contrary, receipt of any payment in connection with a termination of employment shall be conditioned on Employee signing a release and waiver of all claims against the Company and its affiliates within thirty (30) days after her termination of employment, in such form and manner as the Company shall create prescribe, which release shall become effective and irrevocable within thirty (30) days after Employee's termination of employment benefits expressly provided under this Agreement and/or at law, (ii) to repurchase any capital stock of Company owned by Employee (as may or may not be set forth in the applicable stock agreement); or (iii) for indemnification under separate agreement by virtue of Employee's status as a director/officer of the Company.
-Employee shall also be eligible to receive a bonus with respect to the year of termination as provided in Section 3(b).
+In the event during the Employment Period (i) Company terminates Employee's employment without Cause pursuant to Section 4.1(c) or (ii) the Employee terminates her employment for Good Reason pursuant to Section 4.1(d), subject to the execution and non-revocation of a release and waiver of all claims described below, Company shall continue her base salary in accordance with its regular payroll practices for a period of (A) twelve (12) months, commencing on the date that is thirty (30) days after the termination in the case of a termination of employment either prior to a Change in Control or following a period of twelve (12) months after a Change in Control or (B) eighteen (18) months, commencing on the date that is thirty (30) days after the termination in the case of a termination of employment during the twelve (12) month period immediately following a Change in Control.
+Notwithstanding anything herein to the contrary, receipt of any payment in connection with a termination of employment, in such form and manner as Company shall accept these payments in full discharge of all obligations of any kind which Company has to her except obligations, if any (i) for post-employment benefits expressly provided under this Agreement and/or at law, (ii) to repurchase any capital stock of Company owned by Employee (as may or may not be set forth in the applicable stock agreement); or (iii) for indemnification under separate agreement by virtue of Employee's status as a director/officer of Company.
+Employee shall also be eligible to receive a bonus with respect to the year of termination to the extent provided in Section 3(b).